Robbins MBA Healthcare Program

 Why offer a MBA in Healthcare Administration?

-The MBA in healthcare administration degree plan focuses on building business acumen while also instilling knowledge specific to the healthcare enabling our graduates to achieve success in their careers.
+- The traditional degree plan focuses on building business acumen while also instilling knowledge specific to the healthcare industry.
+This option is open to all students in the Robbins MBA Healthcare Program. enabling our graduates to achieve success in their careers.

-Unlike many healthcare administration MBA programs, the Robbins MBA Healthcare Program requires a seven-month paid Executive Residency with a leading, progressive health organization.
+Unlike many healthcare administration MBA programs, the Robbins MBA Healthcare Program requires a nine-month paid Executive Residency with a leading, progressive health organization.
+This is an integral part of the Robbins MBA Healthcare Program, the residency is designed to supplement your coursework.

 With a residency placement rate of 100%, every student has the opportunity to receive guidance from well-qualified, practicing healthcare executives, apply and test administrative theory in practical work situations and develop leadership skills in an actual healthcare organization.